 It’s about getting to know all the facets of yourself and reconnecting with the wisdom already inside in a gentle, intentional way.

 I’m tickled I’ve had opportunities to talk about silent retreating since my last post on this subject.
 It’s been an interesting dance with visibility that has been challenging and exciting.

 I chuckle when I think about talking about silence.
 The irony is not lost.

-If you’re interested, you can find a few of my guest spots about silent retreating here:
+If you’re interested, you can find my guest spot about silent retreating